INTERREGIONAL DIALOGUE PROCESS

 with the support of

-The process deepened its interregional reach and consolidated the annual conference, hosted by the Argentinian government in Buenos Aires, as the central moment of collective reflection.
+The process deepened its interregional reach and consolidated the Interregional Dialogue on Education and Development, hosted by the Argentinian government in Buenos Aires, as the central moment of collective reflection.
 Participation in external spaces such as COREVIP signalled an early commitment to connecting the process with broader global debates.

 co-organized by

 The Interregional Dialogue Process took its first steps as a structured space for exchange, bringing together stakeholders from across regions in Barcelona.
-Alongside the annual conference, early webinars on open science and higher education’s role in the SDGs began mapping the thematic ground the process would continue to build on.
+Alongside the Interregional Dialogue on Education and Development, early webinars on open science and higher education’s role in the SDGs began mapping the thematic ground the process would continue to build on.

 co-organized by